 If this track would have come on during the workout, I probably would have just scrapped the WOD altogether.
 There's no way I could have stayed focused during a soundtrack that was equal parts boring/hilarious.

 However, it got me thinking.
-What are some other annoying soundtracks for CrossFit?
+What is some of the worst music to workout to?

-Here are 5 playlist faux pas I wish people would avoid when picking out music for WODs.
+Here is a workout music list of types of songs people should avoid when picking out music for WODs.

 1. Anything 80s...